-At The Tickhill & Colliery Medical Practice, the complaints are managed by the Management Team, overseen by the Complaints Lead.
+At The Tickhill & Colliery Medical Practice, the complaints manager is Charlotte Wall, overseen by The Practice Manager.
 They are responsible for managing all complaints procedures and must be readily identifiable to service users.

-The responsible person and complaints manager can be the same person.
+The responsible person and complaints manager can be the same person.2

-&lt;sup>2 A Guide to Effective Complaints Resolution England
+2 A Guide to Effective Complaints Resolution England